Meaning of Comparative Advantage

 - The theory only explains how two countries gain from international trade.
 But the theory fails to explain how the gains from the trade are distributed between the two countries.

 Despite weaknesses, The Ricardian theory of comparative advantage has remained significant over the years.
 The basic structure of the theory still exists with a few refinements.
-It is believed that a nation that neglects this theory may have to pay a heavy price in terms of potential rate of growth and living standards.
+It is believed that a nation that neglects this theory may have to pay a heavy price in terms of the potential rate of growth and living standards.